cloudmobi/CloudmobiSSP/u3d-sdk.md

 }

 ```
-*[Rewarded Video] Implement a button click event to check if we can show rewarded video ad.
+*[For Rewarded Video] Implement a button click event to check if we can show rewarded video ad.

 ```
 void playBtnClick(){